CaspervonKrusenstierna/Hpfusket/README.md

 Requirements to execute the cheat:

 1. 2 phones
-2. 2 people who can write the test
+2. 2 persons who can write the test
 3. 2 PingaOculto spy earpieces or equivalent
 4. Something to run the server on